Our Mission

 Azadeh Afsahi

 Azadeh Afsahi is a licensed clinical therapist with nearly two decades of experience in psychology, specializing in trauma, torture, and human rights abuses.
-She holds double master’s degrees in Counseling Psychology and Industrial Psychology and is pursuing her PhD.
+She holds double master’s degrees in Counseling Psychology and Industrial Psychology.

-After closing her private practice in Los Angeles, Azadeh dedicated herself fully to supporting survivors on a pro bono basis.
-She has provided psychological care to survivors of the Las Vegas mass shooting and offered aid in India, Liberia, and Tibet.
-Her work in trauma recovery was featured in Modern Healthcare.
+After transitioning from private practice in Los Angeles, Azadeh shifted her focus to providing pro bono support for survivors while continuing her work in trauma recovery.
+She has offered psychological care to survivors of the Las Vegas mass shooting and provided aid in India, Liberia, and Tibet.
+Her expertise in trauma recovery has been featured in Modern Healthcare.

-A vocal advocate for human rights, Azadeh has spoken at United Nations panels and works tirelessly to amplify the voices of survivors and foster accountability.
+A vocal advocate for human rights, Azadeh has spoken at United Nations, as well as at UCLA and Columbia University panels, and works tirelessly to amplify the voices of survivors and foster accountability.
 Her unwavering dedication inspires change and empowers survivors to rebuild their lives with dignity and hope.

 Mental Health Support